- Editor Rating

 Anyone can download CleanMyPC for free via the MacPaw website.
 This free version will scan your PC in its entirety although it will only allow cleaning of up to 500MB of unnecessary files.
 Most people who need a proper cleanup of their machine will have several gigabytes (sometimes a great deal more) that is taking up unnecessary space so you’ll need to purchase a premium license to take care of this.

 Those looking to utilize CleanMyPC on a single machine can opt for the $39.95 solo license, but MacPaw also offers discounted pricing for bulk orders with a two-PC license option at $59.95 and a family license (good for up to five PCs) for $99.95.
+Unlike CleanMyMac, CleanMyPC is not available in MacPaw's Setapp subscription due to the lack of Windows operating system support.

 Design & User Interface

-One of the aspects that I loved so much about CleanMyMac 3 was its sleek interface which had a modern feel that was also very practical when it came to user interaction.
+One of the aspects that I loved so much about CleanMyMac X was its sleek interface which had a modern feel that was also very practical when it came to user interaction.
 Unfortunately, this elegant design was not ported to the PC counterpart, but the resulting UI is relatively decent.

 The interface is organized neatly into multiple sections for easy navigation.
 The top section deals with the removal of unnecessary files and data on your PC so you can regain valuable space on your hard drive.
 All of the bottom sections are utilities, each organized within a dedicated tab.

-The first ‘My Computer’ tab should be the most used section of the CleanMyPC software and where you’ll be able to remove most of the excess data.
+The first ‘My Computer’ tab should be the most-used section of the CleanMyPC software and where you’ll be able to remove most of the excess data.

 All you need to do is initiate the ‘Scan’ button, and the software will automatically search through your machine looking for unnecessary or unused files that are taking up storage and flag them for removal.